worldbank/metadata-editor-docs/docs/quick_start_image.md

 ![image](img/ME_UG_v1-0-0_quick_start_image_edit_thumbnail.png)

 The Metadata Editor offers two options to document images, corresponding to two different metadata standards: the Dublin Core (DCMI), or the IPTC.
 The decision to use one or the other option is made by selecting a DCMI-based or IPTC-based template.
 An image should not be documented using both options.
-In this Quick-start example, we will use the default DCMI metadata template, so there is no need to switch template (if the template shown in the *Template selection* frame is not the DCMI template, click on the template name and select a DCMI template from the list).
+In this Quick start example, we will use the default DCMI metadata template, so there is no need to switch template (if the template shown in the *Template selection* frame is not the DCMI template, click on the template name and select a DCMI template from the list).

 ## Step 2: Enter metadata